arseniyus/Python-Flask-API-Tutorial/README.md

   This will make sure your venv file doesn't get pushed into the repository when you git add.

 IF upon git adding, git still tracks the .venv folder, don't worry.
 Just type this in the terminal:
-'git rm -r --cached .venv/'
+`'git rm -r --cached .venv/'`

 This will remove the changes from the commit.

 d) Create a file called app.py

-e) Check the file is working.

-- In your file write a simple message along the lines of: msg = "Hello World!" print(msg)
-- Run it by either:
-  1. in the terminal type in 'python app.py' or
-  2. By pressing the little 'run' button in the top right of the file (looks like a play button)
-  3. Or right click on your code and press 'Run Python'

-Expected outcome: your printed message should appear.

-- Type 'PIP install' in the terminal hit enter.
-- The terminal will prompt you to create a virtual environment.

-f) Install Packages.
+e) Install Packages.
-We need to Install 2 things:
+We need to Install 3 things:

 - Flask by typing: 'pip install Flask'
+- request: 'pip install request'
-- Flask-RESTful: 'pip install Flask-RESTful'
+- jsonify: 'pip install jsonify'

-Ticket 2)
+### Ticket 2) Is this thing on?
 Write some code to define your API endpoints and logic.

-a) Hello World.
-You got the
+- In your file write a simple message along the lines of:
+  "Hello World!"

+`@app.route("/", methods=["GET"])`
+`def test():`
+    `if request.method == "GET":`
+        `return jsonify({"response": "Hello There!"})`

+Does this look familiar?
+It should! 😄

+This is the twin brother
+`app.get('/', (req, res) => {`
+    `res.json({ response: "Hello There!" });`
+`})`

+Let's do a quick breakdown of the syntax of the original Python function:
+  - app.with_this_route("any string", methods=["GET request])
+  - def test(): (A function with any name) if we are making a GET request: return a json object({"key": "value"})

+Normally in JavaScript you will need to define the logic of the get request funcition in a seperate place.
+But Python let's you define both the endpoint and the logic all in one place!
+Neat right? 😍

+- Test it by typing 'python app.py' in the terminal

+Expected outcome: your custom message should appear in local host, upon clicking on the hyperlink in the terminal.

 Ticket 3) Run the server and make the first API call using a tool like Postman or curl.